Best Mergers and Acquisitions Advisory Firms in the United States (May 2026)

 Average Time to Close

 Most "best M&A advisor" lists are either paid placements or reprints of deal-value league tables.
-We wanted to build something more honest: a ranking grounded in what actual clients say, how each firm's reputation holds up under scrutiny, and whether the firm shows up when people are actively researching advisors.
+We wanted to build something more honest: a ranking grounded in what actual clients say, how each firm's reputation holds up under scrutiny, and whether the firm shows up when people are actively researching M&A advisory services for private equity sponsors and founder-owned companies.

 How ProCloser.ai Ranks M&A Advisory Firms